Using intranets to surface big data

-Categorised under: Digital workplace, Interface design, Intranets, Usability & user-centered design
+Filed under: Digital workplace, Intranets, Usability

 Alongside ‘the cloud’, ‘big data’ sits as one of the hottest topics, in both the business and government sectors.
 The power of the concept is obvious: organisations are already capturing huge amount of information about customers, why don’t we do something with that information?